MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 # Build and publish your environment

-After you finish adding all your scene content, the next step is to build the scene as an *asset* and then upload it to your chosen World in the Mesh Portal, where it's saved as an *Environment.* This is achieved by using the Mesh Uploader.
+After you finish adding all your scene content, the next step is to build the scene as an *asset* and then upload it to your chosen World in Mesh on the Web, where it's saved as an *Environment.* This is achieved by using the Mesh Uploader.
 Event producers with access to that World can then create an Event based on your Environment and invite participants to come and share in a *Mesh experience*.

 1. On the menu bar, select **Mesh Toolkit** > **Configure Project Settings**.